akspa0/showTools/soundContextTools/memory-bank/activeContext.md

 - Complete and test finalization stage for MP3 outputs and metadata
 - Ensure robust fallback logic for LLM output
 - Update documentation and memory bank as the project evolves
+- **Continue to monitor for any edge cases where PII could leak (e.g., error messages, stack traces).**
+- **Consider adding automated tests to verify no PII is ever output during resume/status operations.**

 ## Active Decisions & Considerations